christianzmwang/DashboardBAFC/README.md

 ## Data Files
 CSV files are read server-side from the `public/` folder.
 Ensure these exist:

-- `public/dataprimo.csv` — payments with columns (sample headers):
+- `public/payments.csv` — payments with columns (sample headers):
 	- `Invoice Number, Invoice Due Date, Transaction At, Transaction Amount, Payment Amount, Currency Code, Payer Home Location`
-- `public/membersbeta.csv` — memberships; expects columns like:
+- `public/memberships_all.csv` — all memberships; expects full columns.
+When boolean columns like `Membership?` or `Canceled?` are absent the parser infers sensible defaults.
-	- `Client, Plan Name, Start Date, End Date, Used for Client's First Visit?, Membership?, Canceled?, Client's First Pass/Plan?, Client's First Membership?, Client's Home Location, Client ID, Plan ID`
-- `public/membersalpha.csv` — alternative memberships source; may omit some boolean columns.
-The parser handles missing fields (assumes membership rows and infers cancellations from `End Date`).
+- `public/memberships_first.csv` — subset: only rows where `Client's First Membership? = Yes` (first-time memberships cohort).

 File lookup tries multiple locations for serverless/container environments, but the simplest is to keep CSVs in `public/` during development and deployment.